 Students who miss school for any reason (excused or not) will be expected to make up all work missed during their absence, tardiness, early removal from school, or suspensions.
 Parents may contact the school to request work but should provide at least a 24-hour turn around to prepare such materials.
-Students whose absences are excused will not receive an academic penalty for made-up work unless the work is not made up within seven days from the date of return.
-Students with excused absences who pass this limit, or whose absences are unexcused are subject to an academic penalty and will receive a 10% grade reduction for every day absent.
-Classroom Quizzes and Exams: students must make up tests within 5 school days of their return to school.
+Students with excused absences will not receive an academic penalty for made-up work unless the work is not made up on time.
+Students whose absences are unexcused are subject to an academic penalty and will receive a 10% grade reduction for every day absent.
+Students are allotted an equivalent number of days to their absences to complete any missed work.
+For example, if a student is absent for three days, they will have three days to submit any assignments or make up any missed work.